If you are a woman in business and want to share your business story, then share it with us here and get featured!

-Sudha Menon is an author of six books including Recipes For Life and founder of writing workshops Get Writing and Writing With Women. read more...
+Sudha Menon is an author of several books, an actor and founder of writing workshop series, Get Writing and Writing With Women.
+She is also a speaker on leadership, D&I and other subjects, read more...

 Women's Web is an open platform that publishes a diversity of views, individual posts do not necessarily represent the platform's views and opinions at all times.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!